 Can you install a VPN on Oculus Quest 2?

 VPN providers don’t offer native applications for Oculus Quest 2.
-You can however connect to VPN if you use some tricks.
+However, you can connect to VPN if you use some tricks.

 Oculus Quest is a VR headset that can be connected and managed from your Windows or macOS computer.
 The headset has a dedicated management app and you can tweak some settings to connect to VPN.